Elao/accesseo/README.md

 # Seo Tool

-SEO Tool allows you to quickly get information about your page about accessibility or SEO criteria, directly in the Symfony profiler.
-By implementing small HTML improvements, you can easily improve user's experience and allow search engines to better target your content, and increase your visibility in results pages.
+SEO Tool allows you to quickly get information about your on-page accessibility or SEO criteria, directly in the Symfony profiler.

 ## Accessibility Insights

 - Images whithout alt attribute ([See more on developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Img))
 - Missing aria-hidden attribute on icons ([See more on developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-hidden_attribute))
-- Buttons whithout any contents ([See more on w3.org](https://www.w3.org/WAI/standards-guidelines/act/rules/button-non-empty-accessible-name-97a4e1/))
+- Buttons without any content ([See more on w3.org](https://www.w3.org/WAI/standards-guidelines/act/rules/button-non-empty-accessible-name-97a4e1/))
 - Form : missing for attribute of the label ([See more on developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/forms/Basic_form_hints))
 - Broken external links (very annoying to follow a broken link!)